mzampetakis/unwordle/README.md

 * score is incremented by 1 for each letter that exists both in the word and the wordle
 * score is incremented by 5 for each letter that exists both in the word and the wordle in the exact place

+## Supporting Unicode

+In order to support unicode letters within a dictionary unwordle has to iterate over words with caution.
+Words' letters cannot be accessed using indexes, so iterations over each word are used in order to get each single letter.
+Unicode is necessary to support languages/dictionaries that use letters outside unicode characters.